 Over regulation, this can be an issue.
 The industry needs to be more transparent and easier to deal with.
 If insurance did what it said, then there would be no reason to fear any regulation.
 It would better to have standards than regulation.

-Do you agree?
+Do you agree with these insurtech challenges?
 What are you doing about it?